cisco/exact-capture/docs/src/modify.md

     <td>num-chars</td>
     <td><em>64</em></td>
     <td>
-      For use with `--verbose`.
+      For use with <code>--verbose</code>.
 Limit the amount of characters written when dumping packets.
     </td>
   </t>
   <tr>